erichk4/cp-permission-manager/README.md

 The Role Manager feature allows you to edit and add new roles as well as add and remove both default capabilities and custom capabilities from roles.
 It is an extremely powerful system.

 Any changes you make to users and roles using this feature are permanent changes.
 What I mean by this is that if you deactivate or uninstall this plugin, the changes won't revert to their previous state.
-This plugin merely provides a user interface for you to make changes directly to your WordPress database.
+This plugin merely provides a user interface for you to make changes directly to your ClassicPress database.
 Please use this feature wisely.

 #### Editing/Adding Roles